Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos/docs/Metrics.md

 - channelAcquisitionStarted: Higher values indicate that no channel (TCP connection) is available and a new one needs to be created - either because there is no open connection for the requested replica or because the number of concurrent requests is so high that another connection is needeed
 - transitTime: This is the duration between first byte sent and last byte received - so the time spent in the backend for processing the request + the network turnaround-time.
 High value with high variance to the backend-reported latency usually indicate either network problems or some resource constraint on the client (or network component like SNAT ports)
-- queued: is the time the requests waits because too many concurrent requests are being processed on a channel (TCP connection).
+- pipelined: is the time the requests waits because too many concurrent requests are being processed on a channel (TCP connection).
 Constantly high values here would indicate that the capacity of the application/service isn't sufficient and would need to be scaled-out.
 - The other pipeline stages are not expected to have regularly high values - any high values usually would indicate either some thread-pool issue on the client or client overload.
 Best way to double check usually is looking whether high values happen on only single (few) client machines or all of them - and what the CPU utilization (max) is at the time in question.